I have donated these items to Cats Protection, and hereby arrange for Cats Protection to sell them to you.

 Plain strings can be supplied in red brass, yellow brass, or iron.
-Price £4.50 for single strings.
+Price £3.50 for single iron strings, £4.50 each for brass and red brass (£3.00 and £4.00 when ordered as part of a set.)
 For full restorations, I strongly encourage amateur restorers to make their own plain strings, and I am happy to offer advice.

-Open-covered strings have brass cores, overspun with red copper, tinned copper, or brass. £10.50 each except for brass covers (see below)
+Open-covered strings have brass cores, overspun with red copper, tinned copper, or brass; £11.00 each except for brass covers (see below).